DreamingRaven/nemesyst/docs/source/mnist.rst

 Requirements
 ++++++++++++

-Please ensure you have the following as a bare minimum:
+Please ensure you have both |mongodb|_ and the following installed as a bare minimum:

 :``examples/requirements/mnist.txt``: